Shuijing725/Shuijing725.github.io/_pages/about.md

 Miscellaneous
 ---
-Navigating through an academic career is hard, especially after PhD graduation (i.e. you're on your own).
-Here're the quotes from senior colleagues that empowers me from time to time:
+Navigating through an academic career is hard.
+Here're the quotes that empowers me from time to time:
+- "The scary news is, you're on your own now.
+But the cool news is, you're on your own now." -- Taylor Swift
 - "As you rise, many people will disapprove.
 Rise anyway." -- Prof. Heng Ji
 - "People are asking, and I’m asking, what is my legacy?
 And I tell you, my legacy is my students.
 They worked hard, but they felt they were appreciated, and there was a sense of camaraderie and support for each other.
 I didn’t do it consciously, but I guess it came from my motherly instincts.
 And I’m still in contact with many of them—I worry about their children, the usual grandma!" -- Prof. Ruzena Bajcsy (who's also my academic grandma!)